 University of Groningen: Distributed Systems Group

-Marco Aiello is full professor of Distributed Systems at the University of Groningen (UG) and head of the Distributed Systems unit.
+Marco Aiello is full professor of Service Computing at the University of Stuttgart (DE) and Honorary Professor at the University of Groningen.
+Until March 2018, he was professor of Distributed Systems at the Johann Bernoulli Institute of the Rijksuniversiteit Groningen and founding chair of the Distributed Systems group.
 Before joining the UG he was a Lise Meitner fellow at the Technical University of Vienna, from which he obtained the Habilitation, and assistant professor at the University of Trento.
-He holds a PhD from the University of Amsterdam and a MSc in Engineering from the University of Rome La Sapienza, cum Laude.
+He holds a PhD from the University of Amsterdam and an MSc in Engineering from the University of Rome La Sapienza, cum Laude.
 His research interests include smart energy systems, smart grids, and complex networks.

 Faris Nizamic is a co-founder and the CEO of Sustainable Buildings company and a part-time post-doctoral researcher at Distributed Systems at the University of Groningen.
 Faris holds a PhD in Computer Science from the University of Groningen and Engineering degree from the University of Sarajevo.
 During his PhD, Faris won a number of awards, some of which are Green Mind Awards, Pioneers Community Award, and Startup Fast Track.
 His research interests include smart energy systems, software testing, service virtualization, and human-computer interaction.

 Laura Fiorini received the B.Sc and M.Sc degrees in Electrical Engineering from the University of Pisa, Italy, in 2013 and 2015, respectively.
-After a period as Research Assistant at the University of Groningen, currently, she is a PhD candidate in the Distributed Systems group at the Faculty of Mathematics and Natural Sciences at the University of Groningen.
+After a period as Research Assistant at the University of Groningen, currently, she is a PhD candidate in the Distributed Systems group at the Faculty of Science and Engineering at the University of Groningen.
 Her research interests include smart grids, integration and optimal operation of energy systems, and renewable energy.